-Dead by Christmas is the story of a group of American soldiers in Germany aided by Helga, who without any authorization help two KGB agents to defect.
+Dead by Christmas is the story of a group of American soldiers in Germany aided by Helga, who without any official Army authorization help two KGB agents to defect.

 Peaches in the Quorum is a story of redemption.
 Helga's daughter Happy and her husband are in prison in Russia.
 Helga's grandson and his nanny try to rescue them.
-The nanny acts like Mary Poppins to conceal her past as an adult film star from Helga.
+To conceal her past as an adult film star from Helga, Shirley, the nanny acts like Mary Poppins.

 Saul Goldberg is not your ordinary soldier.
 He is a US Army counterintelligence special agent who looks Chinese.
 His father was Jewish and his mother was a Hindu.
 Saul learns to love killing in Vietnam and has no remorse about killing when he feels it is necessary.

 Bulletproof starts the series with Saul's induction into the Army, his training, his assignments to Vietnam and then Germany.
 Always hovering in the background is Saul's wife, Peggy who wants to be the best in everything she does.

 Invisible is the result of Saul refusing to obey a command that defies a Presidential Executive Order.
 Saul cannot be fired so he is told to disappear.
 A new commander exploits Saul's invisible life on the outside of the Army.
 Saul's new boss, Lindy, makes life interesting for Saul and Peggy.